 - Most outside investors will be looking to earn 2x MOIC over 5-7 years

-- You want to offer as much equity to attract but don't want to dilute yourself too much
+- You want to offer equity to attract investors but don't want to dilute yourself too much

-- Preferred shares are one way to secure an outside investor by guaranteeing them a return every year.
+- Preferred shares are one way to secure an outside investor by guaranteeing them a yearly return.

 Acquira is a business acquisition in a box service.
 We help entrepreneurs buy businesses and we invest in them and their chosen businesses.
 We are here to help ensure that each business we work with is posed to make the biggest positive impact possible for its owners, employees, and community.